jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 #### WHAT DO YOU WRITE AND WHEN CAN I READ YOUR BOOKS?

 I write in a variety of genres, and my first published books can be seen [here](https://www.amazon.com/Jenny-Ballif/e/B078852KYR/ref=sr_ntt_srch_lnk_1?qid=1513284606&sr=8-1).
-I've also written several books which have not been published.
-I wrote a memoir about my experience with cancer and postpartum depression.
-I did a big reader survey back in 2013 where I printed 100 copies and gathered feedback from more than 100 readers, half of whom had not met me personally before reading the book.
+I've also written several books which have not yet been published.
+In 2012 I wrote a memoir about my experience with cancer and postpartum depression.
+I did a big reader survey in 2013 where I printed 100 copies and gathered feedback from more than 100 readers, half of whom had not met me personally before reading the book.

 That survey was a great experience and I learned two things: First, the book needed a significant edit before I would send it out to literary agents again or consider self publishing it.
 And second... maybe I didn't want to have such a personal memoir published?
 I put it on the shelf and decided I would revisit it after finishing my novel.

 I started my first novel in late 2013.
 The first draft was junk, and I tossed it.
 The second draft was less junky, but what it really needed was a prequel to explain how two very different societies came into existence.
 I wrote the prequel, and then broke that prequel into two books.
-So the single novel has now grown into a trilogy, and I'm still working on a revision of what is now book 1 of 3...
+So the single novel grew into a trilogy, and is currently sitting on a shelf because I'm not in the mood to write about a post-apocalyptic setting when our current affairs are rather disheartening, to say the least.

-I have a few other novels and middle grade books in the rough draft phases.
+Currently, I'm working on a few middle grade novels.

 #### WAIT, DID YOU SAY YOU'VE HAD CANCER?